 There are many different factors that trigger addiction, and people who are in recovery need to focus on acquiring the tools to cope with addiction, and not think of it simply in terms of being weak and having no self-control.
 By doing so, they already start the journey thinking that there’s something innately wrong with them.

 2. Only People Who’ve Been Abused Become Addicts

 Addiction doesn’t discriminate, and people from all different backgrounds and economic levels can be affected.
 While some people do turn to drugs or alcohol, because of abuse that has happened in their past, many people also develop addictions who weren’t abused.

 Abuse and addiction shouldn’t be automatically associated with each other, and people should realize that that are a variety of reasons why people develop dangerous addictions.
 People can come from financially stable, loving homes and still develop addictions when they reach adulthood.

-3. Addicts Are Bad People
+3. Myths about Addicts Are Bad People

 When someone is driven by addiction, unfortunately they may do things that they wouldn’t normally do.
 Their actions may be driven by a need to fuel their drug habit, or under the influence lose sense of right and wrong.